What are the most common broadband charges?

 If you are availing of ADSL broadband, the following additional charges may apply to you.

-Wireless Broadband Router: In order to set up a Wi-Fi connection in your home you will need to invest in a wireless router which connects to your landline.
-Some providers supply a free router while others may charge you a once off fee or a monthly rental charge.
+In order to set up a Wi-Fi connection in your home you will need to invest in a wireless router that connects to your landline.
+Some providers supply a free router while others may charge you a once-off fee or a monthly rental charge.

 The price of a wireless router can range from €30 to €150.
 Buying a router is a smart investment if you intend to stay with your provider for a long time.